Benefit for Life 2017

-In honor of Benefit for Life Day, World Suicide Prevention Day and Suicide Prevention Month, The LifeLine Canada Foundation (TLC) hosts the Benefit for Life Day Gala annually on September 9th.
+In honor of Benefit for Life Day, World Suicide Prevention Day and Suicide Prevention Month, The LifeLine Canada Foundation (TLC) together with our founding sponsor Business Finders Canada, hosts the Benefit for Life annually on September 9th.

 This premiere event will see guests enjoy an extraordinary evening.
 The community comes together to show support and to benefit positive mental health and suicide prevention.
 The LifeLine Canada Foundation (TLC) delivers unparalleled access to support for Canadians and people Worldwide in need, whether they be people struggling with depression or survivors of tragedy.

-Benefit For Life Day and Gala offers a unique opportunity to show support for positive mental health and suicide prevention.
+Benefit For Life offers a unique opportunity to show support for positive mental health and suicide prevention.
 The annual event is a gala style evening with a varied cross section of supporters of positive mental health in attendance.

 Founding and Annual Major Sponsor